Public and private schools across the country have capped the number of AP classes allowed. Greenwich High School could follow.

 Some students benefit from taking more than 4 AP courses in a year and believe they should be able to choose their classes on their own.

-“With the AP Hard cap, I would not have been able to take AP Music Theory,” said Hannah Bein, “I was able to handle that class.”
+“With the AP Hard cap, I would not have been able to take AP Music Theory,” said Hannah Bein, adding, “I was able to handle that class.”

 Junior Michelle Xiong said, “I think students should learn to make their own decisions.
 You shouldn’t limit some students because other students can’t take a certain level of APs.”